gamemann/Linux-BTRFS-Lab/README.md

 For simplicity, I created a single partition for the entire hard drive mounted at `/` (root) which uses BTRFS.

 ## Installing Deduplication Tools
-On Ubuntu 23.04, you will want to install deduplication tools using `apt`.
-You may run the following command to do so.
+There are multiple deduplication tools you can install or build on your system.
+In this lab, we'll be using [Duperemove](https://github.com/markfasheh/duperemove).
+For Ubuntu 23.04, you may run the following `apt` command to install Duperemove via package manager.

 ```bash
 sudo apt install -y duperemove